 The key to state-based scheduling is finding the schedulability condition.
 Once it is found, state-based scheduling works iteratively.
-Figure \ref{F:Diagram} illustrates a basic operating cycle of it: \begin{itemize} \item[S1] existing services together with, if any, newly admitted services form a schedulable $\bs\psi^{[\Omega]}$; \item[S2] given $\bs\psi^{[\Omega]}$ and $a^{[\Omega]}$, a feasible schedule, $d^{[\Omega]}$, is selected; and finally, \item[S3] given $a^{[\Omega]}$ and $d^{[\Omega]}$, $\bs\psi^{[\Omega]}$ is updated to a schedulable $\bs{\dot\psi}^{[\Omega]}$ which, after a one-slot delay, is fed back to be used in the next cycle. \end{itemize} Here the role of the schedulability condition is two-fold.
-On the one hand, it is used to admit or deny new service requests to ensure $\bs\psi^{[\Omega]}$, the current state, to be schedulable.
-On the other hand, $d^{[\Omega]}$ must be selected only among feasible schedules to ensure $\bs{\dot\psi}^{[\Omega]}$, the next state, to remain schedulable.
+Fig.~\ref{F:Diagram} illustrates the basic operating cycle: \begin{itemize} \item[S1] existing services, together with any newly admitted services, form a schedulable $\bs\psi^{[\Omega]}$; \item[S2] given $\bs\psi^{[\Omega]}$ and $a^{[\Omega]}$, a feasible schedule, $d^{[\Omega]}$, is selected; and finally, \item[S3] given $a^{[\Omega]}$ and $d^{[\Omega]}$, $\bs\psi^{[\Omega]}$ is updated to a schedulable $\bs{\dot\psi}^{\raisebox{-0.9mm}{ $[\Omega]$}}$ which, after a one-slot delay, initializes the next cycle. \end{itemize} Here the role of the schedulability condition is two-fold.
+On the one hand, it is used to admit or deny new service requests to ensure that $\bs\psi^{[\Omega]}$, the current state, is schedulable.
+On the other hand, $d^{[\Omega]}$ can only be selected among feasible schedules to ensure that $\bs{\dot\psi}^{\raisebox{-0.9mm}{ $[\Omega]$}}$, the next state, remains schedulable.

-It is enlightening to trace state-based scheduling in the state space.
-In Figure \ref{F:StatePath}, a path from state $A$ to $D$ is illustrated for a two-flow system.
-Notice that all states visited never leave the schedulable region encircled by the {\it \textbf{Pareto frontier}}, on which we have to reduce the service guarantee to one flow to improve that to the other.
-From this perspective, a state-based scheduler works very much like a state-based regulator that control engineers use to regulate an uncertain system.
-In particular, $a^{[\Omega]}$ corresponds to the uncertain noise that perturbs the system; $d^{[\Omega]}$, the control signal that tries to combat the noise and regulate the state; and the schedulability condition, the constraint on the state that the regulator tries to enforce constantly.
+It is illuminating to trace a state-based scheduler's state evolution in its state space.
+In Fig.~\ref{F:StatePath}, a path from state $A$ to $D$ is illustrated for a two-flow system.
+Notice that the states visited never leave the schedulable region bounded by the {\it Pareto} frontier, on which the service guaranteed to one flow must be reduced to improve that guaranteed to the other.
+From this perspective, a state-based scheduler operates much like the state-based regulators used to regulate uncertain systems in control theory.
+In particular, $a^{[\Omega]}$ corresponds to the uncertain noise that perturbs the system; $d^{[\Omega]}$, the control signal applied to combat the noise and regulate the state; and the schedulability condition, the constraint on the state that the regulator aims to enforce.